The Sustainable Development Goals

 We help accelerate the shift towards responsible production, consumption, and circular resource use.
 Across global supply chains, our certification supports the use of recycled, renewable, and bio-based materials to meet strict sustainability and traceability requirements.
 This gives companies and consumers confidence that the products they choose contribute to reduced environmental impact and greater transparency.

-Climate protection is at the heart of our work at ISCC.
+Climate protection is at the heart of our work.
 We are committed to combating deforestation, biodiversity loss, and carbon stock depletion.
-Through our multi-stakeholder, third-party certification system, we promote practices that conserve resources, protect ecosystems, support low-carbon innovation, and circular resource use.
+Through our multi-stakeholder, third-party certification system, we promote practices that conserve resources, support low-carbon innovation, and circular resource use.
+Using ISCC organisations can increase transparency, lower GHG emissions, and credibly communicate their actions towards a more sustainable future.

 Protecting ecosystems and biodiversity is a central pillar of our work.
 Our certification strictly prohibits converting land with high biodiversity value or high carbon stock, safeguarding forests, grasslands, and other vital habitats from being cleared for production.